for Veterans and the Public

 - The HIV-positive woman takes anti-HIV drugs and has an undetectable viral load; this greatly reduces the risk of infecting her partner.
 The HIV-negative male partner takes HIV medications as prophylaxis to reduce his risk of infection with HIV, beginning in advance of attempts at conception and continuing afterward (this is called pre-exposure prophylaxis or PrEP).
 The couple then has unprotected sex limited to the time the woman is ovulating (this reduces the number of times they have unprotected sex and thus lowers the risk of HIV transmission).

 HIV-positive women who become pregnant, regardless of the method, should seek prenatal care, as early in the pregnancy as possible, in a program with experts in preventing HIV transmission during pregnancy or at birth.

 If you are an HIV-positive man and your female partner is HIV negative

-There are "low-tech" and "high-tech" approaches.
-Unlike the reverse situation, in which the woman is HIV positive, in this situation, there is no "low-tech" method of conceiving that is 100% safe for the uninfected partner, and many couples prefer "high-tech" approaches.
+There are "low-tech" and "high-tech" approaches, but unlike the reverse scenario, in which the woman is HIV positive, in this situation, there is no "low-tech" method of conceiving that is 100% safe for the uninfected partner, and many couples prefer "high-tech" approaches.
+Options include: